Summary:

 - Remove synthetic traffic from key engagement metrics.

-- Build dashboards that visualize AI mix over time — seeing when agentic traffic grows and how it impacts revenue or customer flow.
+- Build dashboards that visualize AI mix over time — seeing when agentic traffic grows and how it affects revenue or customer flow.

-This visibility doesn’t just clean the data; it gives teams a competitive advantage in adapting faster.
+This visibility doesn't just clean the data; it gives teams a real advantage in adapting faster.

 From detection to action: What teams should do next.